RickofManc/60-seconds-to-save-earth/README.md

 * As a user, I want to understand how long I have to play the game, so I can meet the duration of the challenge
 * As a user, I want to beat my score, so I can understand if I'm improving with the more I play
 * As a user, I want to learn more about Climate Change, so I can understand more about the games theme and improve my own ways of living
-* As a user, I want to increase the difficulty of the challenge
+*  As a user, I want to increase the difficulty, so that I can be more challenged if the default setting becomes too easy
-* As a user, I want to exit the game at any point
+* As a user, I want to exit the game at any point, so that I can change preferences or have to stop playing
-* As a user, I want to turn off any music, sounds and effects
+* As a user, I want to turn off any music, sounds and effects, so I can play the game according to my personal preferences

 #### Primary strategic aims for the website
 * Educate on the impact of burning fossil fuels on Climate Change.